JosephLeKH/Morse-Code-Converter/README.md

 # Morse-Code-Converter
+"""
-This program takes keyboard inputs from the user and compile them into morse code.
+Purpose: This program takes keyboard inputs from the user and compile them into morse code.
+"""